MariiaNikitash/AmazonDataAnalysis/README.md

-## Sentimet Analysis for Book Review Data Set from Amazon.com
+## Sentimet Analysis for Books Review Data Set from Amazon.com
 Implemented Feedforward neural network to classify whether a book review is negative or positive.

 ### Purpose: